the-digital-labs/textile-gui/README.md

 - Delete threads, buckets, collections and instances in UI. (can delete instances) 🚧
 - Import JSON files as data. (no progress) ❌
 - Upload KEY and SECRET_KEY from UI.
 Create settings UI to replace `config.js`. (no progress) ❌
+- Refactor NextJS out of project into a normal client-side React app. (no-progress) ❌

 ## Technologies